Approximating the partition function of the ferromagnetic Potts model: Approximately computing the multivariate Tutte polynomial of a graph

 \begin{lemma} Suppose that $q>2$ and $\gamma>0$ are efficiently approximable.
 Then $\uhTutte(q,\gamma) \APred \TwoWeightFerroTutte(q)$. \end{lemma}

-\begin{proof} Start with a $\terms$-uniform hypergraph $\hypergraph=(\hypervertices,\hyperedges)$. $\hypergraph$ is an instance of the problem $\uhTutte(q,\gamma)$.
+\begin{proof} Start with a $\terminals$-uniform hypergraph $\hypergraph=(\hypervertices,\hyperedges)$. $\hypergraph$ is an instance of the problem $\uhTutte(q,\gamma)$.
 For convenience, let $\hypervertices=\{v_1,\ldots, v_\numvert\}$ and $\hyperedges=\{\hyperedge_1,\ldots, \hyperedge_m\}$.

 The basic idea is to simulate each hyperedge with a copy of the gadget $\gadget$ from Section~\ref{sec:gadget} (actually with the variant $\vargadget$ from Section~\ref{sec:variant}).
+So, from~$\hypergraph$, we construct a graph $\hatG$ which contains the vertices of~$\hypergraph$ and also, for each hyperedge~$\hyperedge_j$ of~$\hypergraph$, a clique $K_j$.
+This clique, together with the vertices in~$\hyperedge_j$, forms a copy of the gadget~$\vargadget$ in which vertices in $\hyperedge_j$ are the terminals.
+Given the phase transition from Section~\ref{sec:gadget}, the only likely configurations of the gadget (which are the configurations that contribute substantially to the Tutte polynomial of~$\hatG$) are (1) those that put all of the vertices in~$f_j$ in the same connected component, and (2) those that put the vertices in~$f_j$ in distinct connected components.
+Thus, $\hatG$ will simulate the hypergraph~$\hypergraph$ (for the purpose of approximately computing Tutte polynomials).

+We now describe the details of the construction.
 We start by setting the parameters.
 Let $\varepsilon$ be the desired accuracy in the approximation-preserving reduction (see the definition of an AP-reduction in Section~\ref{sec:APred}).
 Let $\chi = \varepsilon/(4m)$ The tolerance $\tol$, which is a parameter to Lemma~\ref{lem:excludedmiddletwo}, may be chosen to be any value such that

 Note that this inequality is achieved for $\eta=O(\varepsilon/m)$.

 The reduction will construct an instance~$\Ghat=(\graphvertices,\graphedges)$ of the target problem $\TwoWeightFerroTutte(q)$ along with an appropriate edge-weight function $\boldgamma': \graphedges \rightarrow \{\gamma',\gamma''\}$.
 We will show that using an oracle to approximate the solution to this instance with accuracy parameter $\delta=\varepsilon/2$ enables us to get within $\exp(\pm\varepsilon)$ of $\ZTutte(H;q,\gamma)$.